janymuong/alx-low_level_programming/0x1C-makefiles/README.md

 # Makefiles
-> `c`, `GNU make`
+> `c`, `GNU make`, `Makefiles`

 ![Make-stuff](./giphy-2.gif)

-A Makefile is a file that contains instructions for building and/or managing a software project.
+A `Makefile` is a file that contains instructions for building and/or managing a software project.
 Makefiles specify dependencies between different parts of the project and define **rules** for how to build the project.
-In `C`, specifically, it's used to automate the compilation process.
+In `C`, specifically, a **Makefile** is used to automate the compilation process.

 ---
-## Basic Functionaly
+## Basic Functionality
 - Automates the compilation and building process of C projects.
 - Handles dependencies between source files and object files efficiently.
 - Supports incremental compilation, recompiling only the necessary files when changes occur.